 Supply will take a few years to catch up with demand, particularly increasing demand - plants take a while to grow.
 Some - like Yellow Rattle - might just disappear from sale for a while.
 My hunch is enthusiasts and local non-profit organisations will fill part of the interim vacuum, and that natural regeneration and changes in land management, rather than planting or seeding, will become much more of the mix.
 Not such a bad thing, but if you need any plants this bare root season you'd better buy them now.
 Interesting times.

 * From January, EU plant imports will be have to have a phytosanitary (health) certificate, pre-notification submitted by the importer in England, Scotland or Wales, documentary and identity checks, and a physical inspection.
-Costly and potentially time consuming.
+Good for biosecurtiy, but costly and potentially time consuming.